The Last of Us

 Amidst all the darkness, The Last of Us always manages to catch you off guard with glimpses of beauty.

 Beneath all the darkness, however, there lies a constant and inextinguishable sense of hope and determination.
-The Last of Us regularly juxtaposes the dark and the depressing with scenes of tender beauty and tranquillity - in spite of all the terrible things you see and do, there's always something worth fighting for.
+The Last of Us regularly juxtaposes the dark and the depressing with scenes of tender beauty and tranquility - in spite of all the terrible things you see and do, there's always something worth fighting for.
 Following some incredibly harrowing events towards the end of the game, there's a scene shortly afterwards where you, as Joel, get to see Ellie once again as the carefree young girl she once was, and suddenly it makes everything you went through worth it.
 It's just one example of the many touching events, scripted and unscripted, which keep you going.

-Storytelling in video games has come a long way in the past few years, both in terms of over-all quality and engagement.
+Storytelling in video games has come a long way in the past few years, both in terms of overall quality and engagement.
 Some are straight-up fantastic like Red Dead: Redemption and Bioshock, while others are more subtle, like Ico and Braid.
 The Last of Us, in my mind, stands above them all, incorporating elements of both styles to tell a story that is unparalleled in depth and realism, and rich with character and heart; it's unafraid to explore the dark side of humanity, or make you question your beliefs.
-Neil Druckmann's narrative vision is uncompromising and unflinching, and while it may be impractical to objectively compare or rank video game narratives, The Last of Us would undoubtedly be in the running, if not the front-runner, for the greatest story ever told in the medium.
+Neil Druckmann's narrative vision is uncompromising and unflinching, and while it may be impractical to objectively compare or rank video game narratives, in my mind The Last of Us would undoubtedly be in the running, if not the front-runner, for the greatest story ever told in the medium.

 The biggest challenge for developers creating a game with a strong emphasis on its narrative is to do so without compromising player agency.
 Games like Telltale's The Walking Dead certainly struggled to balance these two seemingly exclusive concepts, with the final product strongly favouring narrative at the cost of interactivity.
 The Last of Us has definitely struck a good balance between the two, complementing its character-driven narrative with terrific gameplay.